Bob Rankin, a key Republican state senator, resigns halfway through his four-year term

 State Sen. Bob Rankin, a Carbondale Republican and member of the Colorado legislature’s powerful Joint Budget Committee, will resign from his seat Jan.
 10, halfway through his four-year term.

-Rankin, who represents Senate District 5, announced his resignation Thursday.
-A vacancy committee will select a replacement to serve the rest of the octogenarian’s term, which ends in January 2025.
+Rankin, 80, who represents Senate District 5, announced his resignation Thursday.
+A vacancy committee will select a replacement to serve the rest of his term, which ends in January 2025.

 The Unaffiliated is our twice-weekly newsletter on Colorado politics and policy.